-To improve clarity and ease of discussion, the main concept is defined first and then its application in the English Arbitration Act is analyzed.
-This article takes a clear look at the key features of the English Arbitration Act 1996 in relation to the challenging an arbitral tribunal’s jurisdiction pre-award.
+This update analyzes the legal concept of competence-competence doctrine under English law.
+To improve clarity and ease of discussion, the main concept is defined first, and then its application in the English Arbitration Act is analyzed.
+This article takes a clear look at the key features of the English Arbitration Act 1996 in relation to challenging an arbitral tribunal’s jurisdiction pre-award.

 Principle of competence competence under the English Arbitration Act

 UNCITRAL Model Law is a notable example where competence competence principle is clearly defined.
-In accordance with Article 16(3), “the arbitral tribunal may rule on a plea that the arbitral tribunal does not have jurisdiction either as a preliminary question or in an award on the merits” and that, in the event of an action to set aside a partial award concerning jurisdiction “the arbitral tribunal may continue the arbitral proceedings and make an award”
+In accordance with Article 16(3), “the arbitral tribunal may rule on a plea that the arbitral tribunal does not have jurisdiction either as a preliminary question or in an award on the merits” and that, in the event of an action to set aside a partial award concerning jurisdiction “the arbitral tribunal may continue the arbitral proceedings and make an award.”

 From a practical point of view, the scope of the principle of competence-competence and the power of the court to determine the jurisdiction should be clarified.
-Hence, there are still gray areas regarding the application of this doctrine.
+Hence, there are still grey areas regarding the application of this doctrine.
 Competence competence, a legally established principle, is addressed in English arbitration law (AA 1996, s 30.1).
 This provision is similar to the French and Swedish arbitration laws.
 To be exact, article s.30(1)sets out a special regime for AA provides that:

-“Unless otherwise agreed by the parties, the arbitral tribunal may rule on its own substantive jurisdiction, that is, as to:
+Unless otherwise agreed by the parties, the arbitral tribunal may rule on its substantive jurisdiction, that is, as to: